Max Headroom signal hijackings

-The Max Headroom signal hijacking (also known as the Max Headroom incident) was a hijacking of the television signals of two stations in Chicago, Illinois, on November 22, 1987, that briefly sent a pirate broadcast of an unidentified person wearing a Max Headroom mask and costume to thousands of home viewers.
+On November 22, 1987, two television stations based in Chicago, Illinois, were hijacked two hours apart from one another by unidentified perpetrators.
+Both hijackings briefly sent pirate broadcasts of an unidentified person wearing a Max Headroom mask and costume to thousands of homes in the Chicago metropolitan area.

-The first incident took place during the sports segment of independent TV station WGN-TV's 9:00 p.m. newscast and featured a person wearing a mask swaying erratically in front of a semi-swiveling corrugated metal panel, apparently meant to resemble Max Headroom's animated geometric background.
-Unlike the later intrusion, the only sound was a loud buzz.
-In total, the interruption went on for almost 30 seconds before engineers at WGN were able to regain control of their broadcast tower.
+The first hijacking took place on the independent TV station WGN-TV's nightly newscast.
+An unidentified person wearing a Max Headroom mask swayed erratically in front of a semi-swiveling metal panel, likely meant to resemble the background often featured in the Max Headroom series.
+The perpetrators were unable to broadcast any audio; the only sound viewers heard was a loud buzz.
+The interruption went on for nearly 17 seconds before engineers at WGN-TV were able to regain control of their broadcast tower.

-The second incident occurred about two hours later during PBS member station WTTW's broadcast of the Doctor Who serial Horror of Fang Rock.
-With nobody on duty at the affected tower, this signal takeover was more sustained and included distorted but audible speech.
-The masked figure made reference to the real Max Headroom's advertisements for New Coke, the animated TV series Clutch Cargo, WGN sportscaster Chuck Swirsky, "Greatest World Newspaper nerds", and other seemingly unrelated topics.
-The video concluded with the masked figure presenting his bare buttocks to a woman with a flyswatter while yelling "They're coming to get me!", with the woman responding "Bend over, bitch!" and lightly spanking him with it as the figure was crying and screaming.
-At that point, the hijackers ended the pirate transmission, and normal programming resumed after a total interruption of about 90 seconds.
+The second hijacking occurred about two hours later, during PBS member station WTTW's broadcast of the Doctor Who serial Horror of Fang Rock.
+With nobody on duty at the tower that was hijacked, the perpetrators were able to broadcast audio and stay on the air longer than they did during the first hijacking.
+As with the first incident a person wearing a Max Headroom mask made reference to Max Headroom advertisements and other seemingly unrelated topics, before concluding by presenting their bare buttocks to a woman with a flyswatter.
+At that point, the hijackers ended the pirate broadcast, and normal programming resumed after an interruption of about 90 seconds.

-A criminal investigation conducted by the Federal Communications Commission in the immediate aftermath of the intrusion could not find the people responsible; further, despite many unofficial inquiries and much speculation over the ensuing decades, the culprits have yet to be positively identified.
+A criminal investigation conducted by the Federal Communications Commission in the immediate aftermath of the intrusion could not find the people responsible for the hijacking.
+Despite many unofficial inquiries and speculation since the hijackings, the perpetrators have yet to be identified.

-Signal intrusion
+Signal hijackings

-Both Max Headroom broadcast signal intrusion incidents took place on local Chicago television stations on the night of Sunday, November 22, 1987.
+Both signal hijackings took place on local TV stations based in Chicago, Illinois, on the night of Sunday, November 22, 1987.